vegetablestabber/internship-one/README.md

 - TODO: Change the comparison method for ISIC codes such that the respective ISIC code are looked up for a given NACE code.
 - TODO: Work on an overall metric of the model
+- Added a utilities folder for custom types, constants and functions